 Cultivating a Sales Mindset

-For example, driving consultative selling behaviors may require you to change KPIs from call count to a higher number of key products presented or sold on average per call.
+For example, driving consultative selling behaviors may require you to change KPIs from call count to a higher average number of key products presented or sold per call.
 This simple change drives the team to make quality consultative calls on bundles of products and solutions that eliminate customer pain points.

 Key Questions That Shape B2B Selling Behaviors